 In every youth sports program, there are three roles for individuals: Athlete, Coach, or Parent.
 Each role has rules to abide by.
 Conflicts occur when one (or more) of these individuals either don’t know their role, or break the rules.

 Your best course of action is to first provide your child context, then to model conduct.
-In this case, context is to remind him that his role is to learn and contribute, not to get too caught up in play time.
-Once he understands his role, then you can model conduct for him – meet with the coach to understand how play time gets allocated.
+In this case, context is to remind your daughter that her role is to learn and contribute, not to get too caught up in play time.
+Once she understands her role, then you can model conduct for how to address a concern properly – meet with the coach to understand how play time gets allocated.
 Be calm, professional, and focused on developing a path to success.
 Most coaches will appreciate the discussion and be happy to provide an answer.

 Of course, there are some coaches who don’t know their roles very well.
-On a parks and recreation football league, your coach may be a parent in disguise.
+In a parks and recreation volleyball program, your coach may be a parent in disguise.
 If so, the best course of action is to seek out a better coach or program in the future.
 Ultimately, the best way to determine the quality of coach is to model correct parenting behavior – your athlete will learn their most important lesson from you.

 – Coach Grant